ryan-p-randall/ryan-p-randall.github.io/_posts/2018-06-19-my-ala-annual-2018-schedule.md

 ---
 layout: post
-title: ALA Annual 2018—My Schedule, Our Notes
+title: "ALA Annual 2018: My Schedule, Our Notes"
 modified:
 categories:
 excerpt: Where I intend to be for ALAAC2018 and how I think we can make group notes.